romanlutz/CheXclusion/README.md

 In this paper, we examine the extent to which state-of-the-art deep learning classifiers trained to yield diagnostic labels from X-ray images are biased with respect to protected attributes, such as patient sex, age, race, and insurance type as a proxy for socioeconomic status.
 In particular, we examine the differences in true positive rate (TPR) across different subgroups per attributes.
 A high TPR disparity indicates that sick members of a protected subgroup would not be given correct diagnoses---e.g., true positives---at the same rate as the general population, even in an algorithm with high overall accuracy.

-We train convolution neural networks to predict 14 diagnostic labels in 3 prominent public chest X-ray datasets: MIMIC-CXR, Chest-Xray8, CheXpert, as well as a multi-site aggregation of all those datasets (ALLData).
+We train convolution neural networks to predict 14 diagnostic labels in 3 prominent public chest X-ray datasets: MIMIC-CXR (MIMIC), Chest-Xray8 (NIH), CheXpert (CXP), as well as a multi-site aggregation of all those datasets (ALLData).

 This code is also a good learning resource for researcher/students interested in training multi-label medical image pathology classifiers.